French Indochina

 After the Fall of France during World War II, the colony was administered by the Vichy government and was under Japanese occupation until 9 March 1945, when the Japanese army overthrew the colonial regime.
 They established puppet states including the Empire of Vietnam.
-After the Japanese surrender, the communist Viet Minh led by Ho Chi Minh declared Vietnam's independence.
-France sought to restore control with the help of the British in the war in southern Vietnam (1945–1946), which led to all-out Vietnamese resistance in the First Indochina War.
+After the Japanese surrender, the communist Viet Minh movement called for an uprising, leading to the August Revolution.
+Ho Chi Minh, leader of the Viet Minh, subsequently proclaimed the independence of the Democratic Republic of Vietnam on 2 September 1945.
+In 1946, the Franco-Chinese and Ho–Sainteny Agreements enabled French forces to replace the Chinese north of the 16th parallel and facilitated a coexistence between the DRV and the French that strengthened the Viet Minh while undermining the Vietnamese nationalists.
+That summer, the Viet Minh colluded with French forces to eliminate nationalists, targeted for their ardent anti-colonialism, which led to all-out the First Indochina War.

 In 1945, France returned Guangzhouwan to China.
 To counter the Viet Minh and as part of decolonization, France, working with Vietnamese nationalists, formed the anti-communist State of Vietnam as an associated state within the French Union in 1949.
 This led to Cochinchina returning to Vietnam in June.
 Laos and Cambodia also became French associated states the same year.
 French efforts to retake Indochina were unsuccessful, culminating in defeat at the Battle of Điện Biên Phủ.
-On 22 October and 9 November 1953, Laos and Cambodia gained independence, as did Vietnam (Note: The treaty was never ratified by the two heads of state; but according to its Article 4, it came into effect on the day of signing.) with the Geneva Accords of 21 July 1954, ending French Indochina.
+On 22 October and 9 November 1953, Laos and Cambodia gained independence, as did Vietnam (Note: The Matignon Treaty was never ratified by the two heads of state; but according to its Article 4, it came into effect on the day of signing.) with the Geneva Accords of 21 July 1954, ending French Indochina.